rubycasey/kreator/readme.md

-# KREATOR: THE INSTALL SCRIPT
+# KREATOR: THE POST-INSTALL SCRIPT
 This script installs and configures your GNU/Linux based OS to Ruby's liking.

 ## What it does